fseoane/pyNotify/v0.5/README.md

 # pyNotify
-A gnome (wayland) notifier for Gotify server.
+A gnome shell (wayland) notifier for Gotify server.

 Gotify server is open source software for notifications that can be deployed on-prem (self-hosted).
 It provides web based service, API,  and also mobile application, but I was missing a working gnome tray notification app for receiving those notifications directly in my gnome desktop (wayland), so I build this.

 ## 1.Requirements for running the binaries from the release package (precompiled)
 Built on Python 3.11